-Icon Action Toolbar Button Context Menu View Menu Description Show / Hide overlay Y Show or Hide the overlay for the chosen cluster in the Floorplanner View.
+lcon Action Toolbar Button Context Menu View Menu Description Show / Hide overlay Y Show or Hide the overlay for the chosen cluster in the Floorplanner View.
 Change Overlay Color Y Allows changing the translucent overlay color which is used to paint the chosen cluster in the Floorplanner View (when the visibility is enabled).
 Reset Overlay Color Y Reset the chosen cluster overlay color, allowing ACE to automatically pick a new color.
 If the overlay colors of two clusters are too similar for easy discernment, another color is pseudo-randomly selected.
 Each time this action is chosen, another color is selected.
 Q Zoom To Y Pans and zooms the Floorplanner View to show the location of the selected cluster.
-Note If the cluster visibility column checkbox is disabled, the cluster overlay is not painted and thus is not visible.
-Reset All Overlay Colors Υ Pseudo-randomly reassigns new overlay colors for all clusters.
+(1) Reset All Overlay Colors Y Pseudo-randomly reassigns new overlay colors for all clusters. • Configure Clock Pre- Routes Y Allows adding clock pre-route information for the selected partition(s).
 2 Show / Hide All Custers Y Y Y This toggles the visibility checkboxes for all logic clusters in the table, causing all to be alternately shown or hidden in the Floorplanner View.
-72 Toggle Filter Row Visibility Y Y Y Changes whether the filter row (of filter icons) at the top of the table is visible or not.
-Note This does not alter whether filters are active, it only changes the visibility of the row of filter icons.
+12 Toggle Filter Row Visibility Y Y Y Changes whether the filter row (of filter icons) at the top of the table is visible or not. $^{(2)}$